yomf/terminal-progress-bar/README.md

 # A simple terminal progress bar

 Made with a single c++ class, which you always wanted.
+Resizable bar.
 Avoids redundant update by utilising [ANSI escape codes](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797#file-ansi-md).

 ## Usage